ManimalaC/sda-testing-1/README.md

 Both tests are expected to _fail_.
 Note that throwing an exception instead of returning `false` is a design decision, and depending on the situation, it may make more sense to do one or the other.
 Here, it is mostly used to demonstrate how to assert exceptions.
-Both of these tests are _negative boundary tests_.

 #### Exercise S.2
-If you did `S.1` correctly, you will notice that `isPrime` does not throw at all when passed a 1, and throws the wrong exception when passed a 0.
+If you did `S.1` correctly, you will notice that `isPrime` does not throw at all when passed `1`, and throws the wrong exception when passed `-10`.
 Modify the implementation of `isPrime` so that it throws an `IllegalArgumentException` when passed a value less than 2!
 Make sure to pass along an appropriate error message as well, so the user knows what went wrong.